 Kilkenny Castle Park & Playground

-Kilkenny Castle Park has extensive parkland, woodland walks & a superb children’s playground with swings, slides, bridges and benches for adults too! and is open until 8.30pm during the summer.
+Kilkenny Castle Park has extensive parkland, woodland walks & a superb children’s playground with swings, slides, bridges and benches for adults too.
+It is open until 8.30pm during the summer.

 Kilkenny Castle Park also provides the ideal spot for kite-flying too with its open spaces.